Skip to content

 You can view all the Policies that have been proposed by other students here.
 If you don't believe a policy should pass, please get in touch with us at su.democracy@lse.ac.uk and we can talk you through becoming a Policy Opposer.

-Expert Witnesses are people who have expert knowledge on the policy area being discussed, or who have lived experience relevant to the policy.
-Expert Witnesses can be anyone, not just students, and they provide their perspective to the panellists after the Proposer and Opposer have both spoken.
+"Informed voices" are people who have expert knowledge on the policy area being discussed, or who have lived experience relevant to the policy.
+"Informed voices" can be anyone, not just students, and they provide their perspective to the panellists after the Proposer and Opposer have both spoken.
 They can also be asked questions by the Panellists.

-If you believe you, or someone you know, would be a helpful Expert Witness for an upcoming Policy Proposal, please contact us at su.democracy@lse.ac.uk and we can talk you through the next steps.
+If you believe you, or someone you know, would be a helpful for an upcoming Policy Proposal, please contact us at su.democracy@lse.ac.uk and we can talk you through the next steps.

 4. Panellist